dotnet/docs/docs/core/tools/dotnet-publish.md

   - To create a [self-contained executable](../deploying/index.md#publish-self-contained), specify this option and omit `--no-self-contained`.
   - To create a [runtime-dependent cross-platform binary](../deploying/index.md#produce-a-cross-platform-binary), omit this option.
-  - To create a [runtime-dependent executable](../deploying/index.md#publish-runtime-dependent) for a specific platform, specify this option with `--no-self-contained`.
-Available starting with .NET Core SDK 3.0.
+  - To create a [runtime-dependent executable](../deploying/index.md#publish-runtime-dependent) for a specific platform, specify this option with `--no-self-contained`.  **Available starting with .NET Core 3.0 SDK.**
-  - To create a [runtime-dependent executable](../deploying/index.md#publish-runtime-dependent) for the current platform and a [runtime-dependent cross-platform binary](../deploying/index.md#produce-a-cross-platform-binary), omit this option.
-Available starting with .NET Core SDK 3.0.
+  - To create a [runtime-dependent executable](../deploying/index.md#publish-runtime-dependent) for the current platform and a [runtime-dependent cross-platform binary](../deploying/index.md#produce-a-cross-platform-binary), omit this option.   **Available starting with .NET Core 3.0 SDK.**

   For more information, see [.NET Core application publishing](../deploying/index.md).